 What should you not do when you’re teaching someone to drive?

 - Don’t take a learner out without proper learner insurance

 - Don’t take them out in a car without L plates

 - Don’t shout – good communication is key!

 - Don’t stop coaching – you should be keeping an eye on the road at all times and looking out for potential hazards

 Make sure the learner driver is insured

 Driving without insurance could land your kid in big trouble, earning them 6 penalty points and a fine – not a great start to their driving career!

 Luckily with Veygo you can cover a learner to drive your car for as little as two hours, right up to 90 days.
 Better yet, the cover is separate to your own insurance policy.
-So, if they need to make a claim while learning your No Claims Bonus is not affected.
-Get a quote for Learner Driver Insurance in under two minutes today.
+So, if they need to make a claim while learning your no claims bonus is not affected.
+Get a quote for learner driver insurance in minutes.